-Within the last 17 years more than 97,000 structures - including homes and residences - were destroyed by wildfires.
-In 2022 there have been 49,753 fires so far, that’s 5,392 more compared to 2021.
-Wildfires themselves aren’t new, but over the last decade, they have been increasing in prevalence, particularly in areas that are prone to drought such as California.
+Within the last 18 years more than 99,000 structures - including homes and residences - were destroyed by wildfires.
+Wildfires themselves aren't new, but over the last decade, they have been increasing in prevalence, particularly in areas that are prone to drought such as California.
 With the latest report on climate change predicting more heat and droughts, homeowners are increasingly looking for ways to protect their homes.

 The graphic above shows how many structures (homes and businesses) have been destroyed by wildfire from 2005 to 2022, represented by the house icons that appear in red.
 In 2018 alone, more than 20,000 homes and businesses were destroyed by wildfires, with an additional nearly 18,000 destroyed in 2020.

-A report by UN Environment Programme predicts that the number of wildfires will increase by 50% by the year 2100.
-With this in mind, it is worth considering to what extent building in fire prone areas contributes to the spread of the disaster.
+Warmer and drier conditions are also predicted to continue through the remainder of the summer and into fall, which may result in increased wildfire activity for the rest of the year as well.
+This begs the question: to what extent does building in fire prone areas contribute to the spread of the disaster?
 To gain an accurate understanding of this we spoke to Professor John Bailey at Oregon State University who shared that,

 "This would be a minor contributor to wildfire spread (the big picture 100,000-acre landscape blow-ups) but a major contributor to spread and destruction within a community.
 Those first structures to start burning during an incident produce a lot of heat to ignite nearby structures (in higher density neighborhoods) and a lot of embers that go sailing downwind to other structures."